 Strange as it may seem, the end of the Original Marvel Universe was heralded by the return of Roy Thomas.
 The man who had done much to build Marvel’s continuity returned to it in the late 1980s after a long interregnum, but even he demonstrated little regard for maintaining what had since been established.
-Rather, along with lesser talents, he might be considered one of the architects of the Second Marvel Universe.
+Rather, along with Tom DeFalco and lesser talents, he might be considered one of the architects of the Second Marvel Universe.
 At this time, by editorial decree, Marvel’s characters were frozen into a sort of limbo where character development quickly ground to a halt, replaced by story stunts that came and went with no lasting repercussions.

 One of the hallmarks of the Second Marvel Universe was the unnecessary resurrection of any and all deceased characters, no matter how minor or irrelevant.
 Dracula, Baron Strucker, James MacDonald Hudson, Norman Osborn, Thanos, the Mimic, the Creature from Kosmos, even Borgo, the hunchback of Castle Frankenstein—none of these were allowed to rest in peace.
 This trend continued to the point where it became ludicrous, until “death” was a joke and resurrections no longer even needed to be justified or explained.
 The end result was the creation of a world in which actions had no consequences, and as such, stories had no drama.